 Staff can recognise signs of potential abuse and know what to do when abuse is suspected.
-It is unclear if safeguarding is covered as part of staff induction.

 Processes are in place to ensure people are protected from discrimination, harassment and abuse, in line with the Equality Act.

 People are supported to understand what safeguarding means, and they are encouraged to raise any concerns.